|

 they are being put (i.e. heavier jumpers and those landing from greater heights

-parabolas require greatest area)
+parabolas need the greatest area)

 - elastic crossbars used in training lessen the risk of injury